Iceland is famous for being extremely expensive, but it cannot stop us from trying its specialties.

 When I was walking around the flea market, one seller offered me to try shark meat.
 It was quite salty, and the taste stayed long inside my throat.

-Although I don’t support or encourage eating shark, tasting it was one way to understand more about Icelandic food and culture.
+Although I don’t support or encourage eating sharks, tasting it was one way to understand Icelandic food and culture more.

 3. Dried fish – Harðfiskur

-I tried it once at the flea market, and still remember the taste until now.
-I could feel the freshness of the sea a bit salty, and I enjoyed the tastiness from different types of fish.
+I tried it once at the flea market and still remember the taste until now.
+I could feel the freshness of the sea a bit salty, and I enjoyed the tastiness of different types of fish.

-Not only rich omega-3, but dried fish products also have a lot of vitamins and protein.
-You can surely buy it as a perfect souvenir thanks to its healthiness, lightweight and long-shelf-life.
+Not only rich in omega-3, but dried fish products also have a lot of vitamins and protein.
+You can surely buy it as a perfect souvenir thanks to its healthiness, lightweight, and long-shelf-life.

 4. Icelandic meat soup – Kjötsúpa